 The psychiatrists at Palo Alto Mind Body offer a variety of evidence-based treatments to improve the symptoms of postpartum depression.
-Three treatments that make a significant difference are:
+Postpartum depression treatment includes:

 Several types of talk therapy, such as cognitive behavioral therapy and interpersonal therapy, help treat depression.
 Combining therapy with nutritional balancing or medication generally produces optimal results.